Grim Reapers Motorcycle Club (USA)

-Grim Reapers Motorcycle Club is an American motorcycle club founded in Louisville, Kentucky, in 1965.
+Grim Reapers Motorcycle Club is an American outlaw motorcycle club founded in Louisville, Kentucky, in 1965.
 The club is primarily active in the Southeastern United States and only accepts Harley-Davidson riders.

 History

 The Grim Reapers MC was founded as a three-piece patch in Louisville, Kentucky, in 1965.
 In the United States, such motorcycle clubs are considered "outlaw" as they are not sanctioned by the American Motorcyclist Association (AMA) and do not observe the AMA's rules.
 Instead the Grim Reapers have their own set of bylaws based on the values of outlaw biker culture.
 In 1970, the club provided security for the Kickapoo Creek Rock Festival, held on Memorial Day weekend in 1970 near Heyworth, Illinois.

 Insignia

 The Grim Reapers MC takes its name and iconography from the symbolic personification of death, the Grim Reaper.
 The club's name is emblazoned on the top rocker of the three-piece patch.
 The center patch features the Grim Reaper in red holding a scythe, and is referred to as "the Ghost."
 The territory where the chapter operates appears on the bottom rocker.
 An "MC" patch appears to the right of the Ghost, when facing the cut.
 The cut also features a triangular front patch depicting a scythe over the club's initials, with one letter of the MC's motto, "FTW", in each corner of the triangle.